tczartoryski/walmart-shopping-tool/README.md

 This tool is extremely helpfull to shoppers on a budget who need to quickly determine exactly which products they need to get to fulfill their shopping list without breaking the bank.

 ## Filtering From A Text File
 A text file containing a grocery list item on each line can be uploaded to the program and processed.
+The text file being filtered is as follows ...

+apple juice
+chocolate chip cookies
+american cheese
+hamburger buns
+vanilla ice cream

 <p align="center">
   <a href="https://github.com/tczartoryski/walmart-shopping-tool">